tweag/topiary/docs/book/src/cli/usage/index.md

   format      Format inputs
-  visualise   Visualise the input's Tree-sitter parse tree config      Print the current configuration prefetch    Prefetch all languages in the configuration coverage    Checks how much of the tree-sitter query is used completion  Generate shell completion script help        Print this message or the help of the given subcommand(s)
+  visualise   Visualise the input's Tree-sitter parse tree config      Print the current configuration prefetch    Prefetch languages in the configuration coverage    Checks how much of the tree-sitter query is used completion  Generate shell completion script help        Print this message or the help of the given subcommand(s)